Frequently Asked Questions

 - Say "no" to any hosting request if you're uncomfortable or for any other reasons.
 For example, if you request notice, and someone calls you on the spur of the moment, just say "sorry, I have to have some notice, as it says on my account".

 - Minors are not allowed to use the site.
-Sorry, for legal and liability reasons, minors (people not of legal age) are not allowed to use the site.
+Sorry, for legal and liability reasons, you must be 18 years or age or older to use the site.

 - Please respond to contacts from members in a timely manner, whether you choose to host them or not.
 If you can't do this, please make sure your profile is marked "not currently available".